Lemon cheesecake with lemon curd, swiss meringue, and a shortbread crust.

 - Add in the cream cheese and beat the mixture until the cream cheese is completely smooth and free of lumps.

-- Once the cheesecake is fully cooked, turn off the oven and leave the door slightly ajar with the cheesecake in it for 1 hr. before transferring it to the fridge to chill for at least 8 hours.
+- Once the cheesecake is fully cooked, turn off the oven and leave the door slightly ajar with the cheesecake in it for 1 hr.
+Once the hour has passed, cover the cheesecake and place it in the fridge to set overnight (at least 8 hours.)

 Lemon Curd